6 Ways to Tell If Someone Is a True Prophet

 Let’s check out the story of Hosea as an example.

-In his book, the prophet Hosea functions as a living parable for the people of Israel who have turned against God.
+In the Bible book with his name, the prophet Hosea functions as a living parable for the people of Israel who have turned against God.
 God tells Hosea to marry a prostitute named Gomer and bear children with her.
 Then, when she is unfaithful to him, God tells Hosea to return to her and love her.

 What happens next?

 The prophet Hosea, fully embodying God’s message since he lived it out himself, pleads with the people of Israel to change.
-Neither he nor God wants Israel to remain in a state of sinfulness.
+Neither he nor God wants Israel to remain in a state of sinfulness and disconnection from Him.

 So if a true prophet promotes a change of heart for the people listening, a false prophet might do the opposite.